loader-logo

 Questions About The Beaver Hills

 The Beaver Hills is a geographical area located east of Edmonton, Alberta.
-It has been recognized internationally as a Biosphere Reserve and encompasses land from the municipalities of Strathcona, Leduc, Beaver, Lamont and Camrose.
+It has been recognized internationally as a Biosphere Region and encompasses land from the municipalities of Strathcona, Leduc, Beaver, Lamont and Camrose.
 The northern border of the Beaver Hills extends just past Elk Island National Park and the southern border is below Miquelon Lake Provincial Park.

 Yes, our sites are open for foot access.